ckark/Griddle/README.md

 # Notes

 -   Don't feel constrained by the suggestions; feel free to specify any number of columns and any gap size you want.
 Just make sure both values are a number.
 -   Nodes are sorted numerically and alphabetically prior to making the grid.
+Since the plugin uses JavaScript's native `sort()` and `localeCompare()` methods, behavior may not always be predictible.

 # Roadmap